Last updated: April 17, 2020

 Where can I get more information?

-Videos on the proper operation and maintenance of your septic system are available from the Department of Health.
+View videos below on the proper operation and maintenance of your septic system.

 |Conventional Septic Systems – length 17 minutes|